barr-israel/graveler-sim/README.md

 The executable will be generated in ./target/max/graveler (on windows it will be graveler.exe)

 ## Usage
-Simple run the executable and the highest number found will be printed shortle
+Simple run the executable via any terminal and the highest number found will be printed shortly.

 ## Performance
 Performance was measured using hyperfine